Znak (company): Products

-As a member of the EDAPS Consortium, the ZNAK Ltd. participates in state programs on the issuance of travel passports with a polycarbonate page, national driving licenses and vehicle registration certificates.
+As a member of the EDAPS Consortium, the Znak participates in state programs on the issuance of travel passports with a polycarbonate page, national driving licenses and vehicle registration certificates.
 The enterprise manufactures chip cards for the National System of Mass Electronic Payments (NSMEP) and Ukrainian and foreign banks.

 The enterprise has an annual manufacturing capacity of 100 million payments cards, and 3 million polycarbonate pages for passports.